heavyk/shake-sphere/glossary.md

 - *I AM*/*IAM*: penis; also the definition of oneself in action/movement/syntax (from the physical braine's perspective), but also the immutable desire to go after something and to make one's *mark* (necessitis: the basest form of desire). also represents the *disposition* of someone.
 - *house*: a very ordinary *court*.
 - *cave*: worse living circumstances than a *house*.
-- *harbour*: docking one's *ship* somewhere. (the imagery is notable that large wooden objects stand out: ships, warfs, planks, shipping boxes; in a stark contrast to a lot of *water*)
+- *harbour*: docking one's *ship* somewhere. [the imagery for this word is notable because large wooden objects stand out: ships, warfs, planks, shipping boxes; in a stark contrast to lots of *water*]
 - *ship*: large wooden thing that floats on *water*; used in *wars*.
 - *word*: expulsion of the *will*
 - *arrest*: detain, retain something (usually *words*)